Rodhiya/rodhiya.github.io/index.md

 ## Past Projects
+### Relative accuracy  of turbulence simulations using pseudo-spectral and finite difference solvers
+For a single timestep, a spectral solver is known to be more accurate than its finite-difference counterpart.
+However, as we discovered that turbulence simulations using the two methods have nearly the same accuracy. we simulate forced hydrodynamic turbulence on a uniform 256$^3$ grid for Reynolds numbers 965, 1231, 1515, and 1994.
+We demonstrate that the two methods yield nearly identical evolutions for the total energy and flow profiles.
+In addition, the steady-state energy spectrum, energy flux, and probability distribution functions are very similar.
+We argue that within a turbulence attractor, the numerical errors are likely to get cancelled (rather than get added up), which leads to similar results for the finite-difference and spectral methods.

+### Effect of fuel-blend ratio in methane-hydrogen reheat flames
+It is hard to use pure hydrogen fuel in current state of the art gas turbine without any compromises.
+Through this work, we are trying to understand how combustion characterstics transitions with different blending ratios of CH4-H2-air with the help of 2D simulations of reheat burner at 5 bar.
+Three fuel blends comprised of CH4 and H2 at a ratio 0.5:0.5, 0.3:0.7 and 0:1 by volume are considered.
+Abstract of this work has been submitted to 74th Annual Meeting of the APS Division of Fluid Dynamics.

+### Pressure scaling of reheat flame structure
+In this work, we are doing direct numerical simulations at different pressure levels (1, 5 and 10 bar) to understand pressure scaling of reheat flame structure.
+And also quantify the distribution of fractional fuel consumption rate on different modes of combustion using chemical explosive mode analysis (CEMA).
+I have presented this work in the conference American Physical Society- Division of Fluid Dynamics (APS-DFD).

 ### Thermal Energy storage Battery using Phase Change Material
 Battery storage of thermal energy was designed using phase change material.
 Simulations were performed on STAR CCM+ to compare different heat exchangers and final designed was analyzed using self developed experiment setup.